 Cooperative education is an academic program in which students alternate periods of full-time study with periods of full-time employment.
 Cooperative education opportunities are often found in engineering fields, but other industries may offer them as well.
 Visit The University of Alabama Cooperative Education and Professional Practice Program to learn more.

-Service learning opportunities are found in specific courses within various departments.
-Service learning is a method of teaching that focuses on social and community impact.
-Service learning experiences provide students with opportunities to put their academic majors to practical use by serving the surrounding community.
-This method of instruction also allows students the opportunity to develop hands-on transferable skills and experiences to reflect on as they decide on an academic major.
-Check with your academic advisor and in your academic catalog to find opportunities for service learning courses on campus.
+Service learning experiences provide opportunities to put knowledge to practical use by serving the surrounding community.
+This method of instruction also allows students to develop transferable skills and to reflect on the experience of serving their community.
+Check with your academic advisor and in your academic catalog to find opportunities for service learning courses.

-Volunteering is a popular form of extracurricular involvement.
-In addition to the networking and development of transferable skills, volunteering offers a way to support the community.
-The versatility and flexibility of volunteer opportunities allow students to become exposed to a variety of industries and activities at many times throughout their academic career.
+In addition to providing avenues for serving others, volunteering is a great way to network professionally and socially and develop skills.
+The versatility and flexibility of volunteer opportunities allow students to become exposed to a variety of industries and activities.

-The Center for Service and Leadership on campus works to identify meaningful service opportunities and place students in volunteer projects throughout the Tuscaloosa and West Alabama communities.
+The Center for Service and Leadership at UA works to identify meaningful service opportunities and place students in volunteer projects throughout the Tuscaloosa and West Alabama communities.